sairabbas/2Do/README.md

 - [x] User can edit a task
 - [x] User can delete a task
 - [x] User can create a new list
+- [x] User can contact to the admin
+- [x] User can share tasks to others by email
 - [x] Application side the database securely contains user information
 - [x] User interface designed using bootstrap.